 Decisive steps to address wrongful termination throughout the greater Des Moines area

 Most employer-employee relationships are “at will,” meaning either party can end the relationship for any reason or no reason at all.
 However, an employer cannot end an employment relationship for an illegal reason.
 Wrongful termination is the legal term for a firing that violates state or federal employment law, because it was done for an illegal purpose, such as:

 - Discrimination — The worker was fired based on his or her identification with any of the protected classes mentioned above.

 - Retaliation — The worker was fired for exercising a legally protected right, such as filing a sexual harassment complaint, filing a workers’ compensation claim, or acting as a whistleblower.

 Workers who quit their jobs because an employer’s unlawful treatment made work unbearable may also have a case for wrongful termination.
 Being driven from your job is known as constructive termination and the law treats the incident the same way it would an actual firing.
 Victims of wrongful termination can seek the same remedies available in a discrimination case.
 As your advocate, we take decisive steps to assemble the evidence necessary to establish a case for wrongful termination.
 We work aggressively to prove your case and deliver positive results.

 Contact an employment law firm that provides hope for harassed Iowa workers

 The Hope Law Firm P.L.C. takes aggressive measures to help employees who’ve faced unlawful discrimination and harassment in the workplace.
-To schedule a free consultation in West Des Moines, Ankeny or Sioux City, call 515-255-3559 or contact our office online.
+To schedule a free consultation in West Des Moines or Ankeny, call 515-255-3559 or contact our office online.
 On urgent matters, we will do our best to see you within 24 hours.